cclab-brca/clone-dynamics/README.md

 The PROCESSED_DATA folder contains the processed data tables required for the analysis.
 This includes the input dataframe (hist.Rda) required to run DTime_Sim and Plots_Sim, and mcid_LNv2_QC.rda which contains the metacell ID (mcid), cell type, lentiviral-based cellular barcode sequence (var_seq), and doubling time information pertaining to each single cell RNA profile.

-RAW DATA and processed counts table from bulk and single cell RNA sequencing were submitted to GEO.
-The bulk RNA sequencing files are available through GEO accession number GSE263518 and single cell RNA sequencing files are available through GSE [XXX].
+Processed count matrices from both bulk and scRNAseq can be accessed through Zenodo: https://zenodo.org/records/10978990.
+Raw sequencing data will be submitted to an appropriate repository and made available upon publication.

 FOR REVIEWERS: Encrypted folders can be accessed using a password, which is the first word of the Introduction section of the manuscript.